SQL Complete - Alternative to Native Microsoft T-SQL Intellisense

 SQL document.

-This feature is not supported in native Microsoft T-SQL Intellisense.
+This feature is not supported in native Microsoft T-SQL IntelliSense.

-Automatic displaying suggestions while typing
+Automatic display of suggestions while typing

 When typing a query in the SQL editor, dbForge SQL Complete analyzes the text you're